tbayetird/generalized_ssd/README.md

 - model-configuration (-m) : name of the model configuration to use for inference
 - path (-p) : path to the data
 - confidence-threshold (-c) : the confidence threshold used when sorting predictions after inference.

+You will then see the results of using the network on your data.
+You can check the options for saving specifications